py5coding/py5book/content/live_coding.md

 This function will always return 0 when not running through py5's live coding feature.

-### Control Functions Example Use
+### Control Functions Example

 Below is an example of how the above control functions could be used with the example Sketch given at the beginning of this page.

 Here we are using the [](/reference/py5tools_live_coding_screenshot) function in a `key_pressed()` function.
-True, we could have perhaps used [](/reference/py5tools_screenshot()) there, but this approach has additional functionality to evaluate date and time format strings in addition to saving images in the archive directory and not overwriting existing files.
+True, we could have perhaps used [](/reference/py5tools_screenshot) there, but this approach has additional functionality to evaluate date and time format strings in addition to saving images in the archive directory and not overwriting existing files.

 This example also uses [](/reference/py5tools_live_coding_copy_code), but that line of code is commented out.
 You probably would not want to create code backups every time you save your code.
 Here, you can quickly uncomment that line in your editor and save the code, executing that line of code and creating a backup of the code.
 Once the backup is created, you can re-comment that line and continue your explorations.
 This will enable you to create a code backup without leaving your code editor.